 Hugepage allocation for the DPDK vrouter

-Some of the available operating system hugepages have to be allocated to the vrouter DPDK application to be used to create DPDK rings for the physical NIC.
+Some of the available operating system hugepages have to be allocated to the vRouterDPDK application to be used to create DPDK rings for the physical NIC.

-In order the vrouter DPDK application to be able to use Linux System available hugepages, a hugetlbfs pseudo filesystem needs to be mounted.
+In order the vRouter DPDK application to be able to use Linux System available hugepages, a hugetlbfs pseudo filesystem needs to be mounted.
 The following line needs to be added to /etc/fstab.

 $ vi /etc/fstab